Dental Fillings Durham, NC

 Why do I need a dental filling?

 Most patients need a dental filling because they suffer from tooth decay.
-Tooth decay is caused by plaque that is left on the teeth.
+Plaque left on the teeth causes tooth decay.
 This will eventually eat away at the tooth enamel and create tiny holes in your teeth.
-If the decay is not treated, it will continue to damage the tooth.
-If caught early, your dentist will simply remove the portion of decay and place a filling.
+If you don’t treat decay, it will continue to damage the tooth.
+If caught early, your dentist will remove the decayed portion and place a filling.

 How long will my dental filling last?

-No matter what type of filling you get, it will not last forever.
-Most ‘white fillings’ will last about five years however they can last a lot longer with proper oral health.
+No matter what filling you get, it will not last forever.
+Most ‘white fillings’ last about five years; however, with proper oral health, they can last a lot longer.

 What is the best type of filling?